 ELEB Equipamentos designed, manufactured, and supplied the landing gear system for the aircraft as part of a contract signed with EDS in March 2011.

 FAdeA was awarded a partnership contract by Embraer Defence and Security (EDS) in April 2011 to build and supply spoilers, nose gear door, ramp door, flap fairings, tail cone and electronic cabinet.

-Rockwell Collins signed an agreement with EDS in May 2011 to supply its Pro Line Fusion avionics systems for the aircraft.
-The avionics system will render improved situational awareness and decrease the workload of the pilot.
+Rockwell Collins, now known as Collins Aerospace, signed an agreement with EDS to supply its Pro Line Fusion avionics system for the aircraft, in May 2011.
+The system renders improved situational awareness and decreases the workload of the pilot.

-Embraer awarded a contract to BAE Systems on 27 July 2011 to supply and install flight control electronics in the KC-390 transport aircraft.
+Embraer awarded a contract to BAE Systems to supply and install flight control electronics for the KC-390 transport aircraft, in July 2011.

-Goodrich Corporation will design, build and supply primary flight control systems as part of an agreement signed with Embraer on 27 July 2011.
-It will supply electro-hydrostatic actuators, electro-backup hydrostatic actuators, actuator electronics and electrical controls.
+Goodrich, which became part of Collins Aerospace, was contracted to design, build, and supply primary flight control systems in July 2011.
+The contractual scope included electro-hydrostatic actuators, electro-backup hydrostatic actuators, actuator electronics, and electrical controls.

 Curtiss-Wright Controls was selected to supply rugged data acquisition systems for the KC-390 military transport aircraft in May 2013.

 Rheinmetall is responsible for providing training devices for KC-390 aircraft, including cargo handling, procedure, and maintenance trainers as well as flight and mission training systems.

 Aero Vodochody, a Czech aircraft manufacturer, was contracted to develop and produce the fixed leading edge of the wing (FLE).
 It is responsible for the industrialisation and production of all doors, cargo ramp and section II of the rear fuselage.